This post is updated on 22nd October 2021.

 1. Defining what is an Ad Network

-The advertisers are often the businesses or individuals, they pay to the Ad network, create ads and submit those ads for approval by the Ad network admin. once the Ads are approved, they are shared on the publisher’s web pages.
-The Ads sharing follows a process and guidelines based on the preference of the publisher.
-While creating Ads from the Ad network inventory, they select specific Ad based on their location, keywords, and niche.
-To avoid the confusion, these ad networks include only online advertising and not the traditional advertising media that include television, printed media and radio.
+The advertisers are often businesses or individuals, they pay them, create ads and submit those ads for approval by the admin. once the Ads are approved, they are shared on the publisher’s web pages.

-2. What is the difference Between Ad Server and Ad Network
+2. What is the Difference Between an Ad Server and Ad Network

 This is one of the most asked questions by newbies in the advertising industry.
-To clear the confusion, we explain in simple terms what is an Ad server and what is an Ad Network below.
+To clear the confusion, we explain in simple terms below.

 3. How Does an Ad Network Work?

-Just to refresh your memory, An Ad Network work by collecting and listing all the available inventory from publishers and sell them to potential advertisers willing to pay a premium price for them in form of PPC, CPA or CPM.
+Just to refresh your memory, An Advertising Network work by collecting and listing all the available inventory from publishers and selling them to potential advertisers willing to pay a premium price for them in form of PPC, CPA, or CPM.

-An ad network collects a massive number of publishers to deliver the required amount of inventory to the potential advertisers on a premium price or auction basis.
+An ads network collects a massive number of publishers to deliver the required amount of inventory to potential advertisers on a premium price or auction basis.

-The Advertisers uses the Ad Network campaign management platform to set up Ads which are then automatically distributed to the publisher’s available inventory.
-Ad Network offers advertisers the flexibility to create multiple campaigns and consolidate the reporting metrics on the campaign performance.
+The Advertisers use the Advertising Networks campaign management platform to set up Ads which are then automatically distributed to the publisher’s available inventory.

-There many ways both advertisers and publishers benefit from Ad Networks.
-Ad networks serve as a bridge that connects the advertisers and publishers together.
+Ad networks serve as a bridge that connects advertisers and publishers together.
 This makes marketing and economic sense for all parties but let’s discuss them differently.

 Advertisers benefits from Ad networks

-When through the primary purpose of Ad Networks is to provide an avenue for publishers to sell their available inventory, they also provide a lot of benefits for Advertisers in the following ways
+When the primary purpose of these servers is to provide an avenue for publishers to sell their available inventory, they also provide a lot of benefits for Advertisers in the following ways.

-Scalability: Advertisers have the opportunity to buy many inventories at a time through an Ad network and at the same time, Ad networks provide them the opportunity to monitor and manage their ad campaigns in a centralized system.
+Scalability: Advertisers have the opportunity to buy many inventories at a time through the platform and at the same time, Ads networks provide them with the opportunity to monitor and manage their ad campaigns in a centralized system.

-Campaign management: It helps advertisers save a lot of time as they are able to manage multiple ads within one system and not moving on many publishers inventory spaces or web pages.
-This could be the benefits as they reach more audience within one system.
+Campaign management: It helps advertisers save a lot of time as they are able to manage multiple ads within one system and not move on many publishers’ inventory spaces or web pages.
+This could be a benefit as they reach more audiences within one system.

 - ROS: Target specific domains/publishers in the ad network